Welcome | About | Music | Comics | Wiggles | Feedback | Links

 I’d get off work at midnight in the Phoenix August heat, come home, have cookies, and set up and play on the patio at low volumes.
 I started seriously jamming and song recording with Derrrick Bostrom on drums that fall.

-In college in Tucson, I spent many an afternoon at the awesome Chicago music store in dilapidated downtown Tucson, a long walk from my student apartment, but well worth the stroll.
-Rooms of guitars and amps piled high for the playing made an early motif for many a fevered dream.
-At some point I took my boyhood Milwaukee Journal paper route earnings and bought a $750 Marshall tube 1x12 combo amp, a real screamer, to make a bigger sound with a drummer.
+to make a bigger sound with a drummer.
 Feedback was a real possibility now, as well as many classical Hendrix tones (if not the playing).
 This amp got lugged and left during summer break in Bostrom’s practice room, where a large ensemble of dabblers could enjoy using it.
 Since it was a free-standing guesthouse away from the main house on the side of a desert mountain, one could crank into pure noise and wail away.
-At some point, I replaced the stock neck pick-up in the Strat with a stacked DiMarzio Fat Strat, which brought on even earlier distortion for the punk rock of the day, though oddly in the rhythm position.
+At some point, I replaced the stock neck pick-up in the Strat with a stacked DiMarzio Fat Strat, which brought on even earlier distortion for the punk rock of the day, though oddly in the neck rhythm slot instead of the bridge.
 We played a handful of gigs as a duo at full volume, with hilarious results. (see the Atomic Bomb Club tracks in the archive).

-1998.
-Laid off for 2 months, I bought a 74 Silver Faced Fender Deluxe Reverb at GC and fell in love again with the tube sound.
 It’s old, way loud even on 2, and crackles and pops, and the reverb doesn't work, but the tone is gold.
 Did some wonderful tracks with mic’d amp (a rainy day).
 Jammed a bit with work friends.
 Bought a Squire P-Bass.
 Bought a series of better condenser mics, ending with the BLUE Dragonfly, great for guitar amps with its midrange bump.

 Changed the stock pick-ups in the 90 Strat to Van Zandt vintage set – wonderful.
 Added Fat Pbass pickups to the Squire bass.
-I bought a tiny Blackface 1968 Fender Champ for the 10 inch speaker sound.
+I bought a tiny Blackface 1968 Fender Champ for the 10 inch 8-inch speaker sound.

 No.

 2004-2005.
-I shopped extensively for a better 6-string steel acoustic guitar, trying Taylors, Martin, and settle on a natural cedar-top Seagull S6, without pickup.
+I shopped extensively for a better 6-string steel acoustic guitar, trying Taylors, Martin, and settled on a natural cedar-top Seagull S6, without pickup.
 A rich, warm, intimate tone, lovely action, and a lovely price.
 The next year I get the cedar-topped Seagull S12+, which has a piezo bridge pickup.
 Tracks very nice.
 Also picked up a Keeley compressor (great) and Zvex Fuzz Factory (wild), and the complete Hendrix and basic Amplitube Plugs for Garage Band (just for headphone jammin').

 Dec 2009.
 I’m in Guitar Center buying my magnificent wife a better metronome for her classical piano studies (in 3 years, she’s advanced to 22 level Liszt and Chopin while I'm still playing the same chords and riffs I came up with 30 years ago…) and I see the li’l 1-20Watt Jim Egnater tube amp head.
 It catches my attention immediately because it has 2 6V6s and 2 EL84s, master volume, and effects loop, and costs only $400 on a 40% off promo.
 I grab a Strat and sit down to play a bit and… …it’s magic, cotton candy, milkshake, single coil Strat magic.